open-telemetry/opentelemetry-java/QUICKSTART.md

 It is not always feasible to trace and export every user request in an application.
 In order to strike a balance between observability and expenses, traces can be sampled.

-The OpenTelemetry SDK offers three samplers out of the box:
+The OpenTelemetry SDK offers four samplers out of the box:
  - [AlwaysOnSampler] which samples every trace regardless of upstream sampling decisions.
  - [AlwaysOffSampler] which doesn't sample any trace, regardless of upstream sampling decisions.
+ - [ParentBased] which uses the parent span to make sampling decisions, if present.
- - [Probability] which samples a configurable percentage of traces, and additionally samples any trace that was sampled upstream.
+ - [TraceIdRatioBased] which samples a configurable percentage of traces, and additionally samples any trace that was sampled upstream.

 Additional samplers can be provided by implementing the `io.opentelemetry.sdk.trace.Sampler`